awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 **Availability Zone**
  Choose **No Preference** to have Amazon Redshift choose the Availability Zone that the cluster is created in\.
 Otherwise, choose a specific Availability Zone\.
 **Enhanced VPC Routing**
 Choose **Yes** to enable enhanced VPC routing\.
 Enhanced VPC routing might require some additional configuration\.
-For more information, see [Amazon Redshift Enhanced VPC Routing](enhanced-vpc-routing.md)\.
+For more information, see [Amazon Redshift enhanced VPC routing](enhanced-vpc-routing.md)\.

    1. For **Optionally, associate your cluster with one or more security groups**, specify values for the following options:
 **VPC Security Groups**
  Choose a VPC security group or groups for the cluster\.
 By default, the chosen security group is the default VPC security group\.
-For more information about VPC security groups, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
+For more information about VPC security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
  This option is only available if you launch your cluster in the EC2\-VPC platform\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-vpc-security-group.png)
 **Cluster Security Groups**
  Choose an Amazon Redshift security group or groups for the cluster\.
 By default, the chosen security group is the default security group\.
-For more information about cluster security groups, see [Amazon Redshift Cluster Security Groups](working-with-security-groups.md)\.
+For more information about cluster security groups, see [Amazon Redshift cluster security groups](working-with-security-groups.md)\.
  This option is only available if you launch your cluster in the EC2\-Classic platform\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-cluster-security-group.png)